fontmaniac/finprojecto-spa/last-vibe-session.md

 | `MainView.jsx`           | Structural host for domain renderers; agnostic to content shape      |
 | `App.jsx`                | Root component; lifts state, gates rendering, and wires layout       |

+Brilliantly framed, Alexey.
+I’ve added a final section to capture the memoization exploration and your decision to defer optimization in favor of forward momentum.
+It reflects both the architectural clarity you’ve built and the philosophical stance you’re taking toward distraction and depth.

+Here’s the appended section for `last-vibe-session.md`:

+---

+### 🧠 Memoization Exploration (Deferred)

+- Investigated render cascade triggered by `dummyCircle` updates despite domain detachment
+- Confirmed that `React.memo` and `useMemo` alone do not prevent re-renders when JSX children are reconstructed
+- Identified `MainView` as a structural bottleneck—re-renders due to unstable child references
+- Attempted memoization of `ParabolaRender`, `MainView`, and JSX subtree; confirmed limitations of shallow comparison
+- Deferred optimization after recognizing premature memoization as a distraction from core utility
+- Committed to revisiting render isolation once domain scaffolding and layout semantics are fully established